mason-fox0/myLLVMLang/Readme.md

-#myLLVMLang
+# myLLVMLang
-This repository shows my attempts at developing a simple programming langugage using LLVM compiler tools.
+This repository shows my attempts at developing a simple programming langugage using LLVM compiler tools and C++.
 This code was developed based on the [LLVM Kaleidoscope tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html).